jai-anurag-y/Breakout-Game/README.md

 ## Credits

-This game was created by [Your Name] as a fun project.
+This game was created by **Jai Anurag Y** as a fun project.
 Feel free to contribute or share your feedback.

 Have fun playing the Breakout game!